bhati-github/5GCore_NMP/Readme.txt

 -------------------------------------------------------------------------------
 13. Code browsing
 -------------------------------------------------------------------------------

-You can use my favourite "ctags" or your tool to browse this codebase in linux environment.
+   You can use "ctags" in linux.

 Thankyou so much for reading such a big file.
 Please contact me on my email id for any questions.
 Abhishek Bhati
 ab.bhati@gmail.com